cornerstone-consulting/INFIODocs/infio-docs.md

 ### VPC Endpoint Deployment for CloudFormation Service (Optional):

 **Purpose**:
 From the AWS Console in the same account where you have deployed the **INFIO EC2 instance**, you can deploy an AWS VPC Endpoint for CloudFormation service.
-This step is necessary if your **VPC landing zone** does not support EC2 instances hosted in a private subnet to connect to AWS services (e.g., when EC2 instances in private subnets cannot access CloudFormation service).
+This step is necessary if your **VPC landing zone** does not support EC2 instances hosted in a private subnet to connect to AWS services (e.g., when EC2 instance in private subnets cannot access CloudFormation service).
 Access to the CloudFormation Service is required to deploy additional AWS resources from the **INFIO EC2 instance**.

 > **Note**: Verify network connectivity or consult your cloud network administrator before deploying this endpoint.

+This cloudformation template will deploy cloudformation endpoint for INFIO EC2 instance and security group for cloudformation endpoint.

 **Deployment Steps:**